cmuparlay/Cluster-BFS/README.md

     I catogarize the whole experiments into five experiment sets.
 I will briefly introduce what they test and their corresponding tables or figures in the paper.

-    - Experiment 1:
+    - Experiment 1 (takes about 30 hours):

       Testing the running time (in seconds) of all BFS algorithms.
 It will generate the data listed in `Table 1` and `Figure 3` in the paper.
-    - Experiment 2:
+    - Experiment 2 (takes about 50 minutes):

       Testing the running time (in seconds) of C-BFS with different cluster diameter `d`.
       It will generate the data used in `Figure 4`(in main body of paper) and `Table 3` (in Appendix).
-    - Experiment 3:
+    - Experiment 3 (takes about 4 hours):

       Testing the running time and distortion of our Approximate Distance Oracle (ADO) under different cluster size (from 1 to 64) and index size.
 It will generate the data used in `Figure 5` in the paper.
-    - Experiment 4:
+    - Experiment 4 (takes about 5 hours):

       Testing the running time and distortion of our ADO under different cluster size (from 1 to 64) with the same index size limitation (1024 Bytes per vertex).
 It will generate the data used in `Table 2` in the main body of paper and `Table 5` in the Appendix`.
-    - Experiment 5:
+    - Experiment 5 (takes about 3 hours):

       Testing the performance of our ADO with different cluster diameters.
 It will generate the data listed in `Table 4` in the Appendix.